 Omar Lodhi and Selcuk Yorgancioglu, co-CEOs of Abraaj’s asset-management unit, will also attend Monday’s meeting, which aims to “make further orderly progress, in the interests of all stakeholders, toward a consensual resolution of all outstanding issues,” Abraaj said.

-The company is being advised by Houlihan Lokey.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company is being advised by Houlihan Lokey.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.